 The following is a list as near as Mr. Albee can remember of those who agreed to enlist from Two Rivers after that enthusiastic march to the tannery and back.
-This of course does not constitute by any means, all of those that enlisted from Two Rivers to serve in the ranks of the Union Army.
+This of course does not constituted by any means, all of those that enlisted from Two Rivers to serve in the ranks of the Union Army.

-Henry C. Hamilton Wm.
-Hurst
+Henry C. Hamilton,

-Lafayette Smith Wm.
-Henry
+Lafayette Smith,

-B. J. Van Valkenbur g Isaac Kingsland
+B. J. Van Valkenburg,

 Chas.
-Knapp J. B. Lord
+Knapp,

 Geo.
-T. Burns Anson A. Allen
+T. Burns,

-A. J. Hamlet Thomas McMellen
+A. J. Hamlet,

 Chas.
-Whitcomb Henry Hempke
+Whitcomb,

-James Sym William Sutherland
+James Sym,

 Wm.
-Leard James Allee
+Leard.

 All of the 21st Wis.
-All of the 27th Wis.

-Inf.
 Inf.